styloo007/SentimentAnalysis-using-SimpleTransformers-Roberta/README.md

 After fine-tuning, the model is evaluated on the test set to assess its performance in predicting the sentiment of movie reviews.

----

-This template summarizes the key aspects of your project without including the code itself.
-You can expand on each section as needed.